ZebraDevs/MX-EMDK-Android-Java-CriticalPermissionsHelper/README.md

 ## Implementation
 To use this helper on Zebra Android devices running Android 10 or higher, first declare a new permission in your AndroidManifest.xml
-The EMDK permission is compulsary, the others are depending on your needs.
+The EMDK permission is mandatory, the others are depending on your needs.

 ```xml
     <uses-permission android:name="com.symbol.emdk.permission.EMDK" />